WFCD/warframe-hub/.github/CONTRIBUTING.md

 5. View logs in `pm2 logs warframe-hub` if you wish to see logs for the process.

-6. Check in your browser at http://localhost:3000 (by default) or whatever you changed the prot to.
+6. Check in your browser at http://localhost:3000 (by default) or whatever you changed the port to.

 ### Resources